top of page

 What is scope creep?

 The “scope” of a project is all the products, services and results that you and your client have defined and agreed on.
-Scope “creep” happens when a client’s needs change along the way, without considering their impact to the project’s timeline and budget.
+Scope creep happens when a client’s needs change along the way, without considering their impact to the project’s timeline and budget.

 However, scope creep sets in when those changes haven’t been approved by all project stakeholders, and their impact on time, cost and personnel resources hasn’t been factored in.

-As an agile professional, you might be thinking, in the scheme of a project, what’s the big deal about doing an extra task or 2?
+As an agile professional, you might be thinking, in the scheme of a project, what’s the big deal about doing an extra task or two?
 But taking on unauthorized work sets a dangerous precedent for your relationship with your client, and it can also set up agencies and freelancers for workflow problems down the road.

 Think about it this way: Working on changes that go beyond a project’s original scope puts an undue burden on your team and budget.
 Plus, the client will likely expect those changes to be done within the timeline and costs you initially agreed on.
 As a result, you end up losing focus on the central parts of the project, which can lead to rushed or incomplete work, missed deadlines, stressed staff and ultimately, unhappy clients.